iotaledger/integration-services/api/usage-audit-trail-GW.md

 `GET /search`

 Search for a channel.
-A client can search for a channel which he is interested in.
+A client can search for a channel which it is interested in.

 ### Subscription Service